-We may actually require more sleep to undo the added stress of diminished physical ability, heart disease, hormonal changes and a whole host of other problems that can come as our bodies grow older.
+We may require more sleep to undo the added stress of diminished physical ability, heart disease, hormonal changes and a whole host of other problems that can come as our bodies grow older.
 If your hair’s turning grey and you’re not sleeping well, learn why and take steps to correct it!

 4. Taking Naps Ruins Sleep Patterns